Linuxfabrik/monitoring-plugins/check-plugins/disk-usage/README.md

 * On Unix systems, `total` and `used` refer to the overall total and used space, whereas `free` represents the space available for the user and `percent` represents the user utilization.
 That is why `percent` may appear 5% higher than expected (starting with psutil v4.3.0)
 * Run `disk-usage --list-fstypes` to see which file system types are available on the current machine and which are checked by default
+* Network filesystems are not checked by default, because only local block devices are.
+A filesystem whose server has stopped answering does not fail, it blocks, so every filesystem gets `--timeout` seconds to answer and one that misses it is reported as unreachable.
+All of them are asked at the same time, so several mounts of the same missing server cost one `--timeout` between them and not one each
+* A filesystem that answers with an error, for example a Kubernetes CSI volume below `/var/lib/kubelet` that a non-root user may not read, is listed as `N/A` and does not alert.
+That is a different case from one that does not answer at all, see `--unreachable-severity`
+* The deadline is enforced on Linux.
+Elsewhere the filesystem is asked directly and `--timeout` has no effect, because the uninterruptible wait it guards against is how the Linux NFS client behaves and has not been measured on other platforms

 **Data Collection:**